vitorhm/dsa-kotlin/src/main/kotlin/bigO/README.md

 ### O(n) - Linear Time

-Complexity increase as elements and operations increase on the same amount.
+Complexity increases as elements and operations increase on the same amount.

 ### O(n²) - Quadratic Time

-Every element increased, the operation quadratic increase.
+The operation quadratically increases with every element increased.
 Normally this means nested loops for example.

 ### O(n!) - Factorial Time